 - Daily or weekly rate negotiable for overseas assignments

-- The full fee will be payable unless notice of cancellation is received at least half an hour in advance
+- The full fee will be payable unless notice of cancellation is received in advance

 - Payment may be made in cash after each lesson or by cheque, standing order or PayPal (using the email address email@example.com)

 - A monthly invoice or email reminder can be provided if necessary

-I’m afraid I don’t travel to people’s homes any more for lessons, but I do teach online (using Skype and an electronic whiteboard) and at my place in Putney.
+Lessons can either be at the student’s home or online (using Skype and an electronic whiteboard) or at my place in Putney.
 I live in a white-painted brick Art Deco mansion block called Ormonde Court opposite the Arab Boy pub on the Upper Richmond Road.
 Just ring the bell for Flat 3.
 My address is:

 3 Ormonde Court